jeroentvb/windsurf-stats/README.md

 # Windsurf statistics tracking
 An easy way to track windsurf statistics.
-This project is a web interface to easily add windsurf session data to an excel sheet.
+This project is a web interface to easily save windsurf session data.
 It currently works best for my own use case (gear and spots), but I'm plannig to make it accessible for windsurfers from everywhere.

 It currently stores the following values:
 1. Spot